vovkos/jancy/README.rst

 	jnc.Promise* promise = transact();
 	promise.blockingWait();

-A cherry on top is that in Jancy you can easily control the *execution environment* of your ``async`` procedure with *schedulers* -- for example, run in context of some specific thread:
+A cherry on top is that in Jancy you can easily control the *execution environment* of your ``async`` procedure with *schedulers* -- for example, run it in context of a specific thread:

 .. code:: cpp